May 2019 - London and British Isles Cruise

 Below are some of the transportation options from central London to Southampton port:

-3) Princess' transfer was $59/pp. You'd go to Victoria Station to meet the motor coach.
-(Princess also offered direct transfer from airport to the ship.)
+3) Princess' transfer was $59/pp. You'll go to Victoria Station to meet the motor coach.
+(Princess also offered direct transfer from the airport to the ship.)

-4) Book a shared transfer via LondonToolKit: https://www.londontoolkit.com/travel/southampton_london_transfers.htm Straight transfer in a shared 8-person van was £76/pp. In a coach with a stop at Stonehenge was £91/pp.
+4) Book a shared transfer via LondonToolKit: https://www.londontoolkit.com/travel/southampton_london_transfers.htm Straight transfer in a shared 8-person van was £76/pp. A coach with a stop at Stonehenge was £91/pp.

 5) Book a private transfer: For example, look into SmithsForAirports.com, BlackberryCars.com, or JustAirports.com.